sll00/memlayer-proxy/docs/providers/README.md

 # Provider-Specific Documentation

-MemLayer supports multiple LLM providers with a unified API.
+Memlayer supports multiple LLM providers with a unified API.
 Each provider has specific configuration requirements and features documented here.

 ## Supported Providers